Jsnnmsc/claude-code-learning-marketplace/README.md

 **Q: How accurate is the analysis?**

 A: Very accurate for understanding structure and patterns.
 For critical decisions, always verify findings.

 ---

-**Q: Can I share learning sessions with my team?**

-A: Yes!
-Sessions are saved as markdown files that can be committed to your repository or shared via any file-sharing method.

----